delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 https://pawlean.com/

-Her blog is 10 years old this year.
+Her blog is 10 years old this year (2018).
 But don't worry, you don't need to have been writing that long.
 Pauline writes about pretty much everything from love to how her months go to events she goes to.

 Here's how she describes it:

 "[PAWLEAN]...is a personal blog where I share and reflect on my life in the UK, my interests and experiences.
 I've run a blog since the days I used to wear my hair up in high bunches (like Boo from Monsters Inc) and during the time in my life when my purple Game Boy Advance completed me. "

-Not every one needs to have blogs.
+Not every one needs to have a blog.
 But it's important to create some kind of content.
 As a developer you can work in open source by either directly changing code, opening issues or by writing blog posts.

 One of my friends answers Quora questions as a way to create content.